Car Recall Compensation

 • Driver and passenger ejections

 Car manufacturers are not the only companies that may be responsible for causing an accident.
-Serious injuries have also been linked to child safety seats, tires and even windshield wipers, which have been installed after the purchase of a car.
+Serious injuries have also been linked to child safety seats, tires, and even windshield wipers, which have been installed after the purchase of a car.

-It’s important to note that car recalls are only issued for safety risks.
+Car recalls are only issued for safety risks.
 In the case of normal wear and tear or cosmetic issues, a recall will not be issued.

 Lemon Laws